valdetad/RestaurantBills/README.md

 The Restaurant Bills Application is designed to manage orders and calculate total costs in a restaurant setting.
 Users can add, receive, and calculate orders easily.

-# How to Use
+# How it works

-In this project, you will learn how to:

-- Make an order
+- We can make an order
-- Calculate the total cost for the order
+- Calculate the total cost for the given order